Ismail Qureshi al Hashmi: Disciples

-Students from all areas including Kara, Manikpur, Zafarabad, Jaunpur, Jhunsi, Awadh, thronged to be his student.
-Though a lot of students were his disciples but he authorized only three students with Khailafat,One Shaikh Abdul Rahim, Second Shaikh Ali, and third Sayyid Muhammad alias Shah Karak who eventually rose to become his most famous disciple and became popularly known as Shah Karak Majzoob(Abdal) of Kara Manikpur,Allahabad who is resting at Kara and is the most famous saint of Allahabad to this day.
+Students from all areas including Kara, Manikpur, Zafarabad, Jaunpur, Jhunsi, and Awadh, thronged to be his student.
+Though a lot of students were his disciples but he authorized only three students with Khailafat, Shaikh Abdul Rahim, Shaikh Ali, and Sayyid Muhammad, who used the alias Shah Karak, who eventually rose to become his most famous disciple and became popularly known as Shah Karak Majzoob (Abdal) of Kara Manikpur, Allahabad who is resting at Kara and is the most famous saint of Allahabad to this day.
 The fact is that he is more known than his master and mentor.

 Khwaja Karak is alternatively known as Khwaja Gurg of Karra/Kara.

-A research is being undertaken by Khalid Bin Umar about Pargana Chail and the Sufi saints resting in Pargana Chail.
-The link of the short historical notices is given below with the name Wirasat - Pargana Chail.